4 Negative Ideas About Money We Need to Unlearn

 Technically, this isn’t even the accurate Biblical statement.
 The Bible says that the love of money is the root of all evil, which is different than money itself.

 The love of money can be expressed as greed, but money itself is a tool, like a hammer.
-It can be used to smash your thumb, in which case the hammer is a tool being used for a negative purpose, or it can be used to build a house, in which case the hammer is being used for something positive that contributes to the world.
+It can be used to smash your thumb, in which case a hammer is a tool being used for a negative purpose, or it can be used to build a house, in which case the hammer is being used for something positive that contributes to the world.

 Money is just an object.
 It's neither benevolent nor evil.
 What matters is that we're good stewards of our money and use it in a way that aligns with our values.